SanaMegabytes/megabytes-mining-pool-operators/README.md

 ---

-## 8. Stratum Job Handling
+## 9. Stratum Job Handling

-### 8.1 Job Refresh Policy
+### 9.1 Job Refresh Policy

 Pools SHOULD refresh jobs when:
 - A new block is received
-- A new template is available
+- A new template becomes available
 - `clean_jobs = true` is required

-Unlike linear chains, **DAG tips may change without height increasing**, so frequent refresh is recommended.
+Because DAG tips may change without height increasing, **frequent refresh is recommended**.

 ---

-### 8.2 Shares vs Blocks
+### 9.2 Shares vs Blocks

 - Shares are validated normally
 - A valid share does not guarantee a valid block
-- The daemon performs final DAG validation
+- Final DAG validation is performed by the daemon

-Pools may safely:
-- Accept shares optimistically
-- Submit full blocks only when PoW target is met
+Pools may accept shares optimistically and submit full blocks only when the PoW target is met.

 ---

-## 9. KAWPOW-Specific Notes
+## 10. KAWPOW-Specific Notes

 For KAWPOW mining:
 - The block header includes the block height
-- `nonce64` and `mix_hash` must be serialized exactly as expected
+- `nonce64` and `mix_hash` must be serialized exactly
 - The daemon verifies the full KAWPOW proof

 Pools must submit:
-- Full serialized block
+- The full serialized block
-- Correct `mix_hash`
+- The correct `mix_hash`
-- Correct `nonce64`
+- The correct `nonce64`

 ---

-## 10. Common Mistakes (DO NOT DO THIS)
+## 11. Common Mistakes (Do Not Do This)

 ❌ Rebuilding the coinbase manually
 ❌ Removing OP_RETURN outputs
-❌ Combining DAGP and MHIS into one output
+❌ Combining DAGP and MHIS into a single output
 ❌ Computing DAG parents in the pool
 ❌ Using stale templates for long periods
 ❌ Modifying coinbase outputs for “optimization”

-All of the above will lead to **invalid or sub-optimal blocks**.
+All of the above lead to **invalid or sub-optimal blocks**.

 ---

-## 11. Recommended Pool Checklist
+## 12. Recommended Pool Checklist

-Before running on mainnet, verify:
+Before running on mainnet:

 - [ ] `coinbasetxn.data` is used verbatim
-- [ ] Only `scriptSig` is modified for extranonce
+- [ ] Only `scriptSig` is modified
 - [ ] DAGP and MHIS outputs are preserved
-- [ ] Jobs refresh correctly on new templates
+- [ ] Jobs refresh correctly
-- [ ] Multiple algorithms are supported correctly
+- [ ] Multiple algorithms are handled correctly
-- [ ] Blocks are validated with `getblockdag`
+- [ ] Blocks are validated using DAG RPCs

 ---

-## 12. Validation Commands (Daemon)
+## 13. Validation Commands

-Pool operators can verify mined blocks using:
+Pool operators can validate mined blocks using:

 ```bash
 megabytes-cli getblock <blockhash> 2